 The world of ecommerce is crazy big and broad.
 With almost 5 trillion dollar sales in just 2021, your commerce business simply can’t afford to be only off the web.
 Sure, you can keep your brick-and-mortar shop, but ignoring those 2.14 billion online shoppers is not smart.
-Instead, you can use all the channels at your disposal to boost your business in this digital age.
+Instead, you can use all the channels available to boost your business in this digital age.
 But how will you do that?

-If you don’t have an ecommerce website already, there are three main ways of how to start an ecommerce business.
+If you don’t have an ecommerce website already, there are three main ways how to start an ecommerce business.
 You can use online ecommerce platforms like Shopify and Wix to build one yourself, hire a developer to build one for you, or learn how to build an ecommerce website on your own.
 The last one may take too long, so we recommend going with one of the first two.

-In reality, your ecommerce site can become your main source of sales, that is if you do it right.
+In reality, your ecommerce site can become your main source of sales, that is, if you do it right.
 If you’re completely new to ecommerce marketing, you’ve come to the right place.